Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{or} motion planning and tracking control tasks, prior information or desired paths are often required to guide robots' motion.
-As an effective and efficient method, guiding vector field (GVF) techniques have been recently studied to realize path-following or obstacle-avoidance tasks successfully for robots like fixed-wing airplanes\cite{yao2021singularity}, miniature air vehicles\cite{slegers2011comparison}, quadcopters\cite{10160824}, etc. The guidance feature of GVF manifests as follows\cite{7942030,yao2023guiding}: $\textbf{i}$) simple kinematic models of robots are considered (such as single or double integrator models \cite{goncalves2010vector,lawrence2008lyapunov}); $\textbf{ii}$) GVF provides guidance signals to be tracked by the inner-loop dynamic controller (see Fig.~\ref{fig_kinematics_dynamics_v3}).
+\IEEEPARstart{P}{rior} information or desired paths are often required to guide robots' motion.
+As an effective and efficient method, guiding vector field (GVF) techniques have been recently studied to realize path-following or obstacle-avoidance tasks successfully for robots like fixed-wing airplanes\cite{yao2021singularity}, unicycle-type vehicles\cite{panagou2014motion}, unmanned aerial vehicles\cite{marchidan2020collision}, etc. The GVF typically addresses motion planning and control tasks in the following manner\cite{7942030}: (1) simple kinematic models of robots are considered (such as single or double integrator models); (2) GVF provides guidance signals to be tracked by the inner-loop dynamic controller).
 Therefore, the guidance level (i.e., the design of the GVF) and the control level can be separately designed.
-Specifically, GVF is designed to converge its integral curves to the desired geometric paths kinematically, and an effective robot dynamic controller is derived by exploiting the convergence properties of the integral curves under consideration of the robot's dynamics.
-Therefore, obtaining sufficiently fast and precise dynamic controllers is important, as they must effectively respond to the kinematic controls (such as linear and angular velocities provided by GVFs).
-On the other hand, the dynamic controllers must take into account safety constraints.
-Considering the two aspects, it is imperative to propose an Integrated Motion Planning and Control (IMPC) approach.
-An IMPC approach generally considers the safety constraints and dynamics control, and generates controls directly transmitted to the low-level execution level.
-However, designing adaptive IMPC approaches for real-world robots with unknown dynamics is challenging, particularly in obstacle-dense scenarios.
+However, the proposed GVFs such as\cite{yao2022guiding} may generate guidance signals with drastic variations when crossing static obstacles, posing a challenge to the robot's maneuvering capabilities.
+On the other hand, robot dynamics and safety constraints (e.g., avoidance of suddenly appearing obstacles) are critical in improving the robots' maneuvering capabilities.
+When considering the robotic dynamics constraint separately at planning and control levels, the issues of consistency and optimality have to be carefully addressed for real-world applications.
+Therefore, it is crucial to introduce an Integrated Motion Planning and Control (IMPC) approach to generate solutions transmitted to robot dynamics directly.
+In light of the above two aspects, designing adaptive IMPC approaches that leverage the improved GVF as guidance for real-world robots with uncertain/unknown dynamics is promising, particularly in obstacle-dense scenarios; An illustration diagram is presented in Fig.~\ref{fig_kinematics_dynamics_v3}.